 Prospect Capital Corporation (PSEC) is one of the more attractive business development companies in the market today.

-Prospect Capital Corporation is a business development company that was founded in 2004.
-Prospect Capital is one of the largest business development companies and currently has approximately $6 billion of assets under management.
+Prospect Capital Corporation is a Business Development Company that was founded in 2004.
+Prospect Capital is one of the largest business development companies and currently has over $6 billion of assets under management.